Leanplum/Leanplum-JavaScript-SDK-Sample/README.md

 3. Run `npm i -g gulp`

-4. Run `npm link leanplum-javascript-sdk` to locally link the SDK

-5. Run `gulp serve` to start the development server.
+4. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development